MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Send-MgBetaUserMailFolderChildFolderMessage.md

 This method saves the message in the **Sent Items** folder.
 Alternatively, create a draft message to send later.
 To learn more about the steps involved in the backend before a mail is delivered to recipients, see here.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Send-MgUserMailFolderChildFolderMessage](/powershell/module/Microsoft.Graph.Users.Actions/Send-MgUserMailFolderChildFolderMessage?view=graph-powershell-v1.0)

 ## SYNTAX